NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

    Standardization of random variables using Nataf transformation

 ..
 Note ::
-(Ongoing implementation) All the custom UQ algorithm need to prepare for the standard Gaussian input while quoFEM intertwines with the simulation model to receive standard normal input u and gives physical y=G(u) back.
+(Ongoing implementation) All the custom UQ algorithms need to prepare for the standard Gaussian input while quoFEM intertwines with the simulation model to receive standard normal input u and gives physical y=G(u) back.

-For the Nataf trasformation, the SimCenterUQ engine borrows a part of the distribution class structure developed by ERA group in the Technical University of Munich [ERA2019]_
+For the Nataf transformation, the SimCenterUQ engine borrows a part of the distribution class structure developed by ERA group in the Technical University of Munich [ERA2019]_

 ..
 [Liu1986]
    Liu, P.L. and Der Kiureghian, A. (1986).
 Multivariate distribution models with prescribed marginals and covariances. *Probabilistic Engineering Mechanics*, 1(2), 105-112.